Have Pen, Will Travel

 Hank pens weekly columns for the Cordova (AK) Daily Times and. teaches as an adjunct at the University of Alaska, Fairbanks.
 Contact UAF Professor Hank Nuwer at Hjnuwer@Alaska.edu

 A leading international expert on hazing in youth and adult groups, Hank Nuwer was honored to be named an “Alaska Champion” by the Alaska Children’s Trust in 2024.
-He has appeared as an actor in eight plays in Fairbanks in the last 18 months, including Ed in The Curious Incident of the Dog in the Night-Time, Prince Escalus in Romeo and Juliet, and Kris Kringle in The Miracle on 34th Street.
-His database on hazing deaths has been cited by many scholars and included in numerous scholarly publications and doctoral dissertations.
+He has appeared (or will appear) as an actor in nine plays in Fairbanks in the last 18 months, including Ed in The Curious Incident of the Dog in the Night-Time, the labor boss Fatt in the University of Alaska, Fairbanks, musical Strike! and Prince Escalus in Romeo and Juliet, and Kris Kringle in The Miracle on 34th Street.

 Gosia Nuwer photographs Alaska and its wildlife.
 She and Hank reside in Fairbanks, Alaska, with 20 acres in remote Alaska.
 She hold a master’s degree in Economics.
 She and her family hail from Warsaw Poland, and she is a U.S. citizen.